 His pitch is that some of the issues Jensen brings up might be solved if instead of thinking of devices as personal and purchased by a user, we think of them as something that comes with the house.
 In this worldview, a device should work even if it isn’t cloud-connected and even if a user doesn’t register it.

 His final suggestion is that the house’s smart device provide a local API interaction with other devices.
 This means that your AC might “speak” to your utility and maybe your light switches do too.
-It also means that inside the home, the HVAC system might speak to your window shades and light switches to figure out the best lighting situation.
+It also means that inside the home, the HVAC system might speak to your window shades or Custom Blinds that are motorized, and light switches to figure out the best lighting situation for that time of day, also taking into the weather and temperature inside as well as out.

 I’ve chatted with both Kreuzer and Jenson about their visions, and I don’t believe they are that far off.
 In fact, Jenson introduced me to the idea that my home might have to have an email address so the smart devices inside weren’t dependent on a single user.
 Kreuzer is taking that concept to its logical conclusion without obviating the need for the device-data sharing and openness that Jenson craves.